blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ### Optimizing the Structure

-Now we will feed the input file into the *GAMESS* program.
-The job will run and produce an output file that will contain a description of the structure with the minimum calculated overall energy.
-This might be the most stable structure for our molecule.
+Now we will feed the **input file** into the *GAMESS* program.
+The job will run and produce an output file that will contain a description of the **structure** with the minimum calculated overall energy.
+This might be the most **stable** structure for our molecule.

 Run the *GamessQ* program as we did previously for [butane](5_Rotation_Profiles.md).
-This will produce an output file that is rich in information.
-Below we will also pause for a detailed discussion of the contents of the output .log file.
+This will produce an **output file** that is rich in information.
+Below, we will also pause for a detailed **discussion** of the contents of the output .log file.

 ### The Output File

-The *GamessQ* window will show you when the job is done.
+The *GamessQ* window will **show** you when the job is done.
 An output file with the extension “.log” will be created.
-This has all the results of the calculation.
-The entire file is presented in fig. 4 in very tiny print.
-The sections that will be discussed next are highlighted in the {numref}`fig7_1B`.
+This has all the **results** of the calculation.
+The entire file is presented in {numref}`fig7_1B` in very tiny print.
+The sections that will be discussed next are highlighted.
 The [input file](butadiene.inp.md) and the [output file](butadiene.log.md) are available in text format.

 ```{figure} images/BUTADIENE_Rotation-ALL.png
 ---